-Years before singer-songwriter Brandi Carlile got her flowers now for a huge 2018 Grammy awards haul and her involvement with Tanya Tucker and The Highwomen, she reigned atop the folk-rock world alongside longtime bandmates Phil Hanseroth and Tim Hanseroth.
+Years before singer-songwriter Brandi Carlile got her flowers now through a huge 2018 Grammy awards haul and her involvement with Tanya Tucker and The Highwomen (a supergroup with Maren Morris, Amanda Shires and Natalie Hemby), she reigned atop the folk-rock world alongside longtime twin bandmates Phil Hanseroth and Tim Hanseroth.

-Her six studio albums, from the 2005 debut that brought us "What Can I Say" and "Throw It All Away" to her Dave Cobb and Shooter Jennings produced 2018 opus By the Way, I Forgive You, gifted fans with the following 10 songs and dozens of other examples of a Seattle-based artist's songwriting talents.
+Her seven studio albums --including the 2005 debut that brought us "Throw It All Away" and her Dave Cobb and Shooter Jennings-produced 2018 opus By the Way, I Forgive You-- gifted fans with the following 12 songs and dozens of other examples of the Seattle-based artist's songwriting acumen.

-As always seems to happen with top 10 lists, some great songs didn't make the cut, with snubs including "That Wasn't Me," "Mainstream Kid," "Heart's Content," "A Promise to Keep," "Hold Out Your Hand," "Hard Way Home" early career cut "Turpentine" and other fan favorites.
+As always seems to happen with lists, several truly great songs didn't make the cut, with snubs including "The Things I Regret," "Looking Out," "That Wasn't Me," "Heart's Content," "A Promise to Keep," "The Mother" "Hard Way Home," early-career cut "Turpentine" and other fan favorites.
 No two Carlile playlists will completely be the same, which is one of the rewards of following such a well-rounded talent.

 10. "Every Time I Hear That Song"